Drug and Alcohol Rehab in Enfield

 Many private facilities work with leading addiction specialists and can help to provide you with a bespoke programme, catered to your specific needs.

-The Abstinence Approach To Recovery
+The Abstinence Approach to Recovery at Rehab in Enfield

 This means completely stopping the consumption of all drugs or alcohol.